NASA-JSC-Robotics/ewellix_lift_kit/README.md

 <img width="600" alt="IMG_7623" src="https://github.com/user-attachments/assets/5e563bb3-5e77-44c0-b508-3d79c1326e8c" />

-Do this for both the top and bottom whn prompted, if measured at the same relative point the formula will scale properly.
+Do this for both the top and bottom when prompted, if measured at the same relative point the formula will scale properly.

 When done, a sucessful output should appear and the data will be stored in [this yaml](https://github.com/NASA-JSC-Robotics/ewellix_lift_kit/blob/elmo/ewellix_liftkit_deploy/config/ewellix_liftkit_parameters.yaml)